cchudzicki-ocw-testing/res.8-009-summer-2017/content/pages/syllabus.md

 The course will not have a formal textbook.
 However, many useful references can be found online.

 - MIT 8.03SC
 - The Physics of Vibrations and Waves by Pain: Comprehensive overview of oscillatory and wave phenomena.
     This course overlaps with chapters 1-6.
-- The Physics ofWaves by Georgi: Similar to Pain in its scope and mathematical level.
+- The Physics of Waves by Georgi: Similar to Pain in its scope and mathematical level.
 This course overlaps
     with the chapters 1–3 and 5–6.
 - Oscillations and Waves notes by Morin: Chapters of a book in progress from David Morin.
 Contains
     many examples of concepts and very solid explanations.
-This course overlaps with chapters 1-5 and
+This course overlaps with chapters 1-5 andchapter 8.
-    chapter 8.
--